Mining industry of Liberia

 The mining industry of Liberia has witnessed a revival after the civil war which ended in 2003.
 Gold, diamonds, and iron ore form the core minerals of the mining sector with a new Mineral Development Policy and Mining Code being put in place to attract foreign investments.
 In 2013, the mineral sector accounted for 11% of GDP in the country and the World Bank projected a further increase in the sector by 2017.

-Mining sector is considered the prime mover for the economic growth of the country and its exploitation has to be appropriately balanced with sustainable environmental preservation of its rich biodiversity.
+Liberia's mining sector is considered the prime mover for the economic growth of the country and its exploitation has to be appropriately balanced with sustainable environmental preservation of its rich biodiversity.
 Apart from iron ore extractions, cement, diamond, gold, and petroleum resources have also been given due importance to enrich the economy of the country.

 History

 In the 1970s, one of the most productive gold districts in western Liberia was identified to be Gondoja-Ndablama and Kongba Community Gold Mines Ltd, (Kcgm Liberia), Located in Gbarpolu County.

 Prior to 1990, mineral exports accounted for the country's export earnings, and it amounted to 25% of its gross domestic product (GDP).
 However, during the civil wars that lasted for 14 years till 2003, many major mines stopped operation and resulted in near zero contribution to the nation's economy.

 While mineral resources in Liberia had remained largely untapped, its alluvial gold has been exploited by the artisanal miners for a long time.
 By 2004, diamond drilling programmes were underway at KGL, Weaju and Gondoja, while gold prospecting was in operation at Butter Hill, Benjeh, Ndablama, Gbarpolu and Soso Camp.
 In 2012, there was a significant discovery of petroleum, which remains to be extracted.
 The source is said to have a potential of one billion barrels.